gremour/gamekit/README.md

 - `ebitenkit` package contains [ebiten](https://github.com/hajimehoshi/ebiten)
 specific collection of sprites that stores images and can draw them on an ebiten image;
-- `geo` package contains structures and function for `float64` geometry calculations.
+- `geo` package contains structures and function for `float64` geometry calculations;
+- `sheetmaker` package implements a tool that produces sprite sheet (both `png` file and `yaml` config file) from a number of `png` files; configuration file is used to describe files and desired sheet properties.
+Run `go run ./sheetmaker` to get help.

 ## Configuration file example

+This file can be created automatically (along with sprite sheets) by `sheetmaker` by combining multiple `png` files containing sprites, which are the horizontal stripes of sprite frames, as exported from the sprite editor, such as **Aseprite**.

+Run `go run ./sheetmaker` for the usage help.
+Run `go install ./sheetmaker` to install sheetmaker binary to your `$GOBIN` path.

 ```yaml
 files: